jqyin/sqg_vit/README.md

 The model architecturs for each input sizes (64x64, 128x128, 256x256) are defined in [configs](./configs).

 ## Coupled experiments
+We incorporated the EnSF method with a trained ViT model for coupled auto-regressive prediction tests on 64x64 image size.
+Two sets of experiment scripts are provided for:
+1. Pure ViT auto-regressive predictions without EnSF coupled, Note we still use EnSF ensembles to initialize the 'step zero' ONLY for a fair comparison.
+You can check this [job script](./coupled_vit_ensf/run_vit.sh).
+2. Coupled ViT-EnSF auto-regressive prediction tests.
+EnSF calibrates and updates the initial conditions of the ViT predictions at the current step using observations to improve the ViT predictions for the next step.
+Note we have the option in the running script to add additional 'jump noises'.
+You can check this [job script](./coupled_vit_ensf/run_coupled_ensf_vit.sh).

 ## Results
 The plots of the results are generated using this [script](./plot.ipynb), and the corresponding raw job logs can be [downloaded](https://www.dropbox.com/scl/fo/yq9q60k8sjb2pknwij46t/AAXIzGohoFnCQ419YyXD6zI?rlkey=c2544bxgblrcezmycp8qtsfco&dl=0).